Civic & Cultural, *On the Boards

 Lot-line constraints prevent windows on the east and west; light, instead, arrives from above—always present, never harsh.
 A saw-tooth roof delivers north light deep into four new studio spaces, ensuring artists work in clarity and quietude.
 Exposed wood framing traces the geometry of the roofline from within, offering a warm expression of structure and craft.
 A perforated metal screen animates the O Street facade, creating a subtle threshold between the pace of the city and the slower rhythm within.

 This is not an addition that overwhelms, but one that listens—to light, to site, to the quiet rigor of artistic labor.
-Kunc will continue to work in her original studio.
-Around her, the next generation of makers will gather.
+Kunc will continue to work in her original studio, surrounded by the next generation of makers.
 This is a place for continuity, experimentation, and care.
-It is a space where art is not only shown but made—an architecture of support and light.
+It is a space where art is not only shown, but made.

 Previous ProjectNext Project